SandeR2012/explore-flask/chapters/views.md

 ## View decorators

-Python decorators let us modify functions using other functions.
-When function x is decorated with function y and function x is called, function y is actually called first.
-Then function y can modify the arguments, halt execution or do something else before calling function x.
+Python decorators are functions that are used to transform other functions.
+When a decorated function is called, the decorator is called instead.
+The decorator can then take action, modify the arguments, halt execution or call the original function.
 We can use decorators to wrap views with code we'd like to run before they are executed.

 \begin{codelisting}